Storm1289/movie-recommendation-system-ojt/Readme.md

 ## 12. Metadata Enrichment Notes

-The current project documentation assumes **no Gemini dependency in the active app flow**.
+The current project does not require Gemini for its primary movie recommendation flow.

-- Movie enrichment is driven by the Wikipedia REST API and local parsing
+- Movie enrichment is driven by the Wikipedia API plus local parsing
-- Recommendation results come from precomputed TF-IDF pickles, not an LLM
+- Recommendation results come from precomputed TF-IDF JSON artifacts, not an LLM
 - Genre values are sanitized before they are returned to the frontend so corrupted text does not leak into chips, cards, or filters
-- If any Gemini-related code still exists in the repository, treat it as optional or legacy support rather than a required runtime dependency
+- Gemini-assisted metadata hints are optional and should be treated as best-effort enrichment rather than a required runtime dependency

 ---